L-Vis 510: Polymer Flooding

 Enhanced Oil Recovery Polymer

 The two most general polymer types used in the enhanced oil recovery process are a synthetic material polyacrylamide, in its partially hydrolysed form (HPAM), Hydroxyethyl Cellulose and the biopolymer, Xanthan.
-These kinds of polymers are extensively used in several industries as the thickening agents or as the parts of the manufacturing process.
+These kinds of polymers are extensively used in several industries as the thickening agents or as part of the manufacturing process.

 For the evaluation the polyacrylamide polymer FLOPAAM 3630S by SNF Floerger, France was used.